pyscajor/PorthsAndGigs/beacon-hill-tresco.md

 ![A fern-covered hillside with a granite outcrop called a 'carn' at the summit.
 A path runs across the scene towards the bottom of the photo.
 The coastline and sea are visible towards the top left.](website-images/Tresco-Beacon-Hill/6-carn-near-14-may-2024.jpg)

 _6: Carn Near at the other end of Tresco.
 A hollow in the ferns left of centre, slanting down to the track to Bathinghouse Porth, marks a ruined shed.
-The site was used to house the gigs _Gleaner_ and _Longkeel_ (Joby Newton, pers. comm.) and before that a Tresco Estate boat, _Normandy_._
+The site was used to house the gigs Gleaner and Longkeel (Joby Newton, pers. comm.) and before that a Tresco Estate boat, Normandy._

 The Beacon Hill scanning was carried out courtesy of landholders the Tresco Estate.